jakebathman/tailwindcss-uk-docs/source/docs/align-content.blade.md

       "Pack lines against the start of the cross axis.", ],
     [
-      '.content-center',
+      '.content-centre',
-      'align-content: center;',
+      'align-content: centre;',
-      "Pack lines in the center of the cross axis.", ],
+      "Pack lines in the centre of the cross axis.", ],
     [
       '.content-end',